plone/plone.session/README.txt

     folder has caching enabled, cookie validity may not be checked on every request.

+  Refresh interval (in seconds, -1 to disable refresh)
+    This controls the refresh CSS max-age (see below.)

   Use mod_auth_tkt compatabile hashing algorithm
     Compatibility with other implemenations, but at the cost of using a weaker hashing algorithm.